-This primary-source based lesson asks students to analyze historic photographs to draw conclusions about women and work from the 1870s through the 2010s.
+(Designed for grades 4-12) This primary-source based lesson asks students to analyze historic photographs to draw conclusions about women and work from the 1870s through the 2010s.
 Students will discover that Montana women have always worked, but that discrimination, cultural expectations, and changing technology have influenced the types of work women undertook.

 A Beautiful Tradition: Ingenuity and Adaptation in a Century of Plateau Women’s Art

-Study Guide (Designed for students 6-10).
+(Designed for grades 6-10).
 This study guide includes lesson plans, vocabulary, chapter summaries and questions, alignment to the Common Core, and other information to facilitate classroom use of Girl from the Gulches: The Story of Mary Ronan, as told to Margaret Ronan, edited by Ellen Baumler.
 Set in the second half of the nineteenth century, this highly readable 222-page memoir details Mary Sheehan Ronan’s journey across the Great Plains, her childhood on the Colorado and Montana mining frontiers, her ascent to young womanhood in Southern California, her return to Montana as a young bride, and her life on the Flathead Indian Reservation as the wife of an Indian agent.
 Book One, which provides a child’s-eye view of the mining frontier, is available to download as a pdf.
 Classroom sets of Girl from the Gulches can be purchased from the Montana Historical Society Museum Store by calling toll free 1-800-243-9900.

 The Montana Historical Society profiled 48 influential Montanans, 24 of whom are women.
 From linguist Minerva Allen to movie star Myrna Loy and jazz pianist Jean Wrobel, this is a great resource for student research projects.